aalhour/awesome-compilers/README.md

   * [Dis](https://docs.python.org/3.6/library/dis.html) - Python's builtin Disassembler package.
   * [Parsing](http://www.canonware.com/Parsing/) - A pure-Python module that implements an LR(1) parser generator, as well as CFSM and GLR parser drivers.
   * [PLY](http://www.dabeaz.com/ply/) - An implementation of lex and yacc parsing tools for Python.
-  * [PyParsing](http://pyparsing.wikispaces.com/) - an alternative approach to creating and executing simple grammars, vs. the traditional lex/yacc approach, or the use of regular expressions.
+  * [PyParsing](http://pyparsing.wikispaces.com/) - An alternative approach to creating and executing simple grammars, vs. the traditional lex/yacc approach, or the use of regular expressions.
   * [RPLY](https://github.com/alex/rply) - A port of the PLY project to RPython.
   * [RPython](https://rpython.readthedocs.io/en/latest/) - RPython is a framework for the implementatation of dynamic languages.